martinthomson/i-d-template/doc/SUBMITTING.md

 For this feature to work you also need to use an annotated tag (that's the `-a` option above).
 Annotated tags require a comment (use `-m` to set this on the command line).
-Annotated tags associate your email address with then submission.
+An annotated tag associates your email address with the submission.
 Lightweight tags don't have an email address and will be ignored by the CI build.

-**Note**: The email address you use for making this submission needs to match a valid datatracker account email address.
-It also needs to be listed as an author (this condition [might be temporary](https://trac.tools.ietf.org/tools/ietfdb/ticket/2390)).
+**Note**: The email address you use for making this submission needs to match a valid datatracker account email address ([create one here](https://datatracker.ietf.org/accounts/create/)).
+The email address must also match one of the author addresses (this condition [might be temporary](https://trac.tools.ietf.org/tools/ietfdb/ticket/2390)).
 The email address that git uses can be found by calling `git config --get user.email`, if you aren't certain.